cncgnd/website/README.md

 The CNCG Delhi website is designed to be user-friendly.
 Simply navigate through the menu options to explore different sections of the website.
 You can register for membership, browse upcoming events, access resources, and engage with the community through forums.

 ## Contributing <a name="contribution"></a>
 We welcome contributions from the community to improve the CNCG Delhi website.
 If you find any issues or have suggestions for enhancements, feel free to open an issue or submit a pull request.
-Please adhere to our code of conduct when contributing.
+Please adhere to [CNCF code of conduct](https://www.cncf.io/conduct/) when contributing.
 For contribution guidelines, please refer to the [Contribution Guide](./contribution.md).